 To add a twist to this journey's continuing story.
 As I looked back while trying to sort all this out and as can be seen in the ridden pictures on this website under training, Sonador and I did pretty well and when I see the pictures and his poll high and I remember that there was a time when we pretty much had things working I began to question that in my mind.
 The Universe still in its vastness wanted me to learn more detail about biomechanics so my journey included a brand new expensive saddle.
 NOW when I look back at what I thought were gaps in my knowledge with training or problems with Sonador, I truly believe now it was my expensive new saddle that was causing him to be uncomfortable and NOT be able to lift his back.
 Ironically just recently another horse also told me his saddle needed to be moved to a better spot on his back for him to lift his back.
 Horses are so incredibly sensitive and complex and will tell us if we learn to listen to them.
 SO yet another variable to this journey which also needs to be considered.
 I do not regret my continued study nor my frustration when trying to figure all this out but am relieved to know too that most of my work was on the right track and the saddle was the culprit.
 Just to add the saddle thing was another lesson in listening to my gut.
 I had some pertinent questions about the saddle from my gut for the president of the company of my new saddle that fitted it for me.
 He assured me that it was perfect and seemed made for my horse so I thought I had covered all the bases.
 There was another visit by another fitter to check the saddle after I had had it for a brief while that also said it was fine.
 Partially because of these experts/professionals in saddle fitting, I simply refused or really it never crossed my mind that it had anything to do with my brand new EXPENSIVE saddle, therefore I thought there was another problem for Sonador when he started refusing to come to the mounting block and was being fussy when I tried to ride him.
 Sometimes I just wish horses could speak ENGLISH.
 Laughing out loud.
 I'm sure they wish they could too since we humans have such a hard time translating what they say.

 Although too many to list individually, I would like to thank the multitude of educators, as it seems now this work is becoming more known and broadcast by numerous people in both books and online resources.
 The two that probably made the most influence for me in understanding the biomechanics specifically was participating in the courses of the In Hand Therapy Course by the Science of Motion and Jean Luc Cornille and Straightness Training Mastery by Marijke de Jong.
 I continue to study with both programs and continue to learn from them.
 It should be emphasized though that I do not follow either program/method exactly as they recommend, as is my habit over the years to use all the many, many experiences and tools that I have learned to work well for my horses over the years in combination vs. any single program/method.
 I continue to listen to my horses in the things that I try or add in training for them to tell me what makes more sense to them and is easiest for them to learn and understand with the least amount of stress to them both mentally and physically for our combined goal.
+The horses are indeed my VERY BEST TEACHERS!!
 Included in that, as I have mentioned before on this website, are methods that also mesh with my personality and physical abilities and that I find are also easily understandable to people that I work with.
 When I work with people I try to present things in an understandable fashion and am open to discussion and encourage questions.

-What follows are some fairly simplified graphics and pictures that I have made to somewhat simply try to explain a rather complex subject of biomechanics for the horse to hopefully help everyone to see the importance of the correct biomechanics to the horse's body and want to learn more for their horses' benefit.
+What follows are some fairly simplified graphics and pictures that I have made to somewhat try to explain a rather complex subject of biomechanics for the horse to hopefully help everyone to see the importance of the correct biomechanics to the horse's body and want to learn more for their horses' benefit.

 The next two graphics are 3 photos of me and a friend Lauren Kahn on her horse Josh that I have been working with and experimenting with for a good while mostly at her Eaglebear Farm (http://eaglebearfarm.com).
 Lauren and Josh are very willing to test things out and experiment which has been very helpful to me.
 Lauren and I are similar minded in our interest to listen to the horse so we are of the same mind set.
 We get together on a non defined schedule so the training was not that often and sometimes a lot of time passed in between work sessions.
 I only mention this because I too am a backyard warrior that sometimes feels like I do not put in enough time or effort with my work with my horses due to life's circumstances.
 I suspect there are many riders with the same problem so I thought it important to mention.
 The pictures clearly show that even with limited and sometimes sporadic time spent, but with good focus and understanding of the biomechanics for both horse and rider, there can be very significant and successful improvements made in both the horse and the rider.
-I have to say too that it took a while to develop my method and I am very appreciative of Lauren and Josh's efforts as well as those of my own horses.
+I have to say too that it took a while to develop my method and I am very appreciative of Lauren and Josh's efforts as well as those efforts of my own horses.